zhengxwen/HIBAG.gpu/README.md

 # HIBAG.gpu

-R package -- HLA Genotype Imputation with Attribute Bagging with GPU (unstable version)
+R package -- GPU-based implementation for the HIBAG package